rafradek/Mods/README.md

 Fixed bug that caused turrets to lose their team when becoming unloaded

 Fix incompatability with certain mods when blocks are broken by explosions

+# credits

+All credit goes to rafradek, Grodax_ and Wolfkann, who worked on the original mod,

+As well as the members of rafradek's community who submitted textures and models to the original mod

+Finally all credit for the sound effects used and the basis behind the mod content goes to valve and the team fortress 2 team.